Predestination vs Free Will Paradox

 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, (Eph 1:4-5 KJV) (See also Rom 8:28-30)

 The human mind is murky.
 This is because our intellect, weak and blind, cannot reach the invisible and incomprehensible.
 The predestination vs free will was not even understood by the apostle himself, who after he had ascended to the third heaven, at the height of the heavenly providence saw only indescribable and unsearchable depths of YHVH’s wisdom surpassing human mind (see Rom 11:33).
+So, what did the apostle mean in his statement?
+The theologians who deliberate on predestination do not understand that the Omniscient Creator is beyond time and space, that He foresees all that people do within time, and within time and space humans are free to do their works.
+Therefore, did Shaul literally mean, He has chosen us in Him before the foundation of the world?

 Does anyone really believe that before the Creator separated light from darkness on the first day, He had created the souls who had been predestined for either heaven or hell?!
 Does anyone really believe that the Creator created heaven and hell before the stars?!

 Did Shaul literally mean it or the apostle used, to his best comprehension, a metaphor?
 Or, what we call today “metaphysics”.
-From the Creator’s view point everything is in the past, present and future.
+From the Creator’s viewpoint everything is in the past, present and future.
 Indeed, He sees beyond time and space what for us is past, but for Him it is in His “time” (for the lack of better expression).

-The Book of Life is incomprehensible to us.
+We must remove ourselves as far away as possible from these artificial paradoxes theologians have created, because they do not edify, but only confuse the mind.
+In this realm which defies comprehension, we understand only one thing: predestination is the combination of the grace of YHVH who calls for repentance, and the will of man which follows this calling.
+(Read more about “What is Grace?“) The Book of Life is incomprehensible to us.
 We do not know what is being written in this book.
 However, what we certainly know is what YHVH has already told us, “I have set before you life and death, the blessing and the curse.
-Therefore you shall choose life!” and all teachings of men are futile.
+Therefore, you shall choose life!” and all teachings of men are futile.
+The Creator has never told us to explore the unknown.
+The hidden matters are His.

 Let us hear the conclusion of the entire matter: Revere Elohim and guard His commands, for this is for all mankind!
 For Elohim shall bring every work into judgement, including all that is hidden, whether good or whether evil.
 (Ecc 12:13-14)